Corbin Carroll Player Props: Diamondbacks vs. Phillies

-On Monday, Corbin Carroll (.457 on-base percentage in past 10 games, 64 points above season-long percentage) and the Arizona Diamondbacks face the Philadelphia Phillies, whose starting pitcher will be Matt Strahm.
-First pitch is at 9:40 PM ET.
+The Arizona Diamondbacks, including Corbin Carroll (.415 batting average in his past 10 games), take on starter Zack Wheeler and the Philadelphia Phillies at Chase Field, Tuesday at 9:40 PM ET.

-In his last appearance, he collected two extra-base hits (3-for-5 with a double, a triple and an RBI) against the Tigers.
+In his most recent game, he strung together two hits (going 2-for-3 with a triple and an RBI) against the Phillies.

 Corbin Carroll Game Info & Props vs. the Phillies